 This rise can partly be attributed to the growing overlap between loss prevention and cybersecurity.

 While eCommerce is helping retail merchants serve customers anywhere in the world, it’s also a haven for card-not-present transaction (CNP) fraud.
-If you want to learn more about eCommerce fraud and to protect yourself, read this detailed blog on CNP transaction fraud.

 “These are changing times in retail and that means changes in loss prevention,” says University of Florida professor Richard Hollinger.
 “The challenge is for the honest to stay ahead of the dishonest.”